Getting married can be a wonderful experience, and it can also be a very stressful event for those involved.

 - Emotional Steadiness

-As you can see, the 22 areas of assessment give you a comprehensive picture of you and your partner on an individual and couple level.
+As you can see, the 22 areas of assessment give you a comprehensive picture of yourself and your partner on an individual and couple level.

 How is Prepare-Enrich different from the pre-marriage counselling offered by my church?